-You can control access to a wireless network via a RADIUS server.
+When using WPA Enterprise, you can control access to a wireless network via a RADI-US server.

 With Add, you can create new entries.

 Enter the IP address and the password of the desired RADIUS server.

 EAP Preauthentification

 For Security Mode = WPA Enterprise, select whether the EAP preauthentification function is to be Enabled.
 This function tells your device that WLAN clients, which are already connected to another access point, can first carry out 802.1x authentication as soon as they are within range.
 Such WLAN clients can then simply connect over the existing network connection with your device.